meXuvo/react-env/README.md

-#React with tailwindcss
+##React with tailwindcss
-Empty project.
+Starting React project envirnment.

-## Building and running on localhost
+# Building and running on localhost

 First install dependencies: